Bowman74/fmvvm/README.md

 }
 ```

-__Notice that it is required than an instance of a class that implements viewmodel must be passed to the constructor.__
+__Notice that it is required than an instance of a class that implements BindableBase must be passed to the constructor.__
-__Notive that the second parameter passed to the super contructor defines if this widget is navacable.
-Pass true for something that is navigated to like a widget that is a page and false for a widget that would be part of a page, like a row in a list.__
+__Notive that the second parameter passed to the super contructor defines if this widget is navagable.
+Pass true for something that is navigated to like a widget that is a page and false for a widget that would be part of a page, like a row in a list.
+If the value of isNavagable is true, then the object passed to the constructor muse derive from ViewModel__

 Now the build method can be overriden to create the widget interface and used values supplied by the view model.